This page is based on our national identity theft fact sheet...specific state/territory pages are coming soon!

 If someone is using an inappropriate photo or video to bother or frighten you, you may be able to apply to the court for a protection order (also known as a restraining order, intervention order, apprehended violence order or peace and good behaviour order) to keep them from contacting you again.

-5. Contact a free legal service in your area
+5. Contact a free legal service in your area about legal action

 You may also have a claim to sue someone who harms you or your reputation by posting or sharing inappropriate photos or videos of you.
 For more information, send a Lawmail or contact your local Community Legal Centre.

-it to the police
+6. Report it to the police

 If you believe you are the victim of one of the crimes explained above, you can report it to the police.
 If your situation involves a nude or sexual image of a young person, it’s a good idea to get some free legal advice before going to the police.
 You can send us a Lawmail, contact the Legal Aid service for your State or Territory or visit your local Community Legal Centre.
 If someone is threatening or scaring you, please contact the police immediately.